 In this second example we’re going to take a block of solid uniform color and extend the color.

-Now one thing I want to point out is how the bottom edge of this color block varies in length.
-I do this on purpose when I know I am going to extend the color as it helps prevent a tell-tale seam line where old and new burn lines touch.
+I’m just finishing up the block of color that I’m going to extend.
+There is something I need to point out.
+Look at the bottom edge of the color patch and notice it is not a straight line.
+Instead, there is a variety of burn lengths.
+I do this on purpose when I know I am going to extend the color because it helps prevent a tell-tale seam line where old and new burn lines touch.

 To extend the color, start a new stroke along the bottom of the color block.
-The new stroke should be slightly overlapping the bottom of the color block.
+The new stroke should slightly overlap the bottom of a previous burn stroke on the color block.

 The pull the pen tip straight down using the same hand speed you’ve been using all along.
 This should result in a new wide band of color that matches the color block.

-Then it is a matter of burning new bands of adjacent strokes that all start slightly on the bottom edge of the color block.
+Then it is a matter of burning new strokes that all start slightly on the bottom edge of the color block.
 Since each new stroke is starting on a slightly different spot you shouldn’t get a line forming between the old block of color and the new one.
+Other than that, the process is the same as the first example.

 Example 3